-difference is not dramatic, we find that at least in 1/5 of the sample the use of a double component in the iron distribution provides a significantly better fit, after considering the additional parameter.
-In the remaining 131 clusters, the profiles can be well fitted with both models within a confidence level of >90%.
+In 39 clusters (colored in red), the double-component model provides a smaller (1 - P) value.
+Despite in several cases the difference is not dramatic, we find that at least in 1/5 of the sample the use of a double component in the iron distribution provides a significantly better fit, after considering the additional parameter.
+In the remaining 131 clusters, the profiles can be well fitted with both models within a confidence level of > 90%.
 In these cases, the double-component model returns a larger (1 - P) value because it has an additional free parameter and therefore a larger number of degrees of freedom.

-One example for each of these three classes is shown in Fig. 6.
+One example for each of these three classes is shown in Figure 6.
 The left panel shows a noisy iron abundance profile, that can be hardly reconciled with any smoothly-varying azimuthal function of the kind we consider here.
 In the central panel, the data clearly show a flat plateau that cannot be fitted with a single- $\beta$ model.
 In some other cases, the central iron profile is better described by a broad bump rather than a well-defined peak, so that the plateau does not stand out clearly in the data.
 This situation is shown in the right panel, where it is not possible to differentiate statistically between the two models, and the abundance profile itself is indistinguishable from a simple power-law, at least in the explored range.
 For completeness, we repeat the same test, but using a power-law instead of a $\beta$ model with no plateau.
-The results are very close to what we obtained in Fig. 5.
+The results are very close to what we obtained in Figure 5.

 In general, we conclude that the $\beta$ model with a constant plateau is statistically preferred with respect to the use of a single $\beta$ model or power-law for a significant fraction of our sample.
 Clearly, a more complete modelling of the profiles would be a $\beta$ model plus an transitional power-law, constrained to have a mild slope, plus a constant plateau in the external regions.
 A slow decrease is actually expected in some modelization of the iron distribution (see Mernier et al. 2017; Biffi et al. 2018b) and can be used to describe an intermediate regime where the iron distribution, far from the core, is still slowly decreasing before reaching the flat plateau associated to the pristine, uniform enrichment.
 However, the quality of data we use in this work is clearly not sufficient to assess the presence of this transitional component between the iron peak and plateau.
-We will dedicate a future work on a more extended modelization of the iron distribution, mostly in the perspective of the future X-ray missions (Tozzi et al., in prep.).
+We will dedicate a future work on a more extended modelization of the iron distribution, mostly in the perspective of the future X-ray missions (Tozzi et al., in preparation).